Topic Outline

 Breast Biopsy

-Because the stereotactic and MRI-guided biopsies use a larger gauge needle2, removing more underlying parenchyma and producing a larger skin defect, the theoretical risk of milk fistula may be higher.
-However, the risk of milk fistula remains very uncommon and is only documented in limited case reports in the literature3,4.
-A large cohort of pregnancy-associated breast cancer (PABC) patients demonstrated no milk fistula, even after surgical procedures5.
-We recommend uninterrupted breastfeeding after a biopsy to promote physiologic drainage through the nipple and away from the biopsy site.
-We do not recommend expressing and discarding milk with an electric pump, as this will stimulate supraphysiologic milk production and not provide physiologic removal of milk6.
-Temporary low-volume drainage lasting several days is normal and expected after a biopsy.
-Milk may be blood-tinged, but is safe.
+Because stereotactic and MRI-guided biopsies use a larger gauge needle2, remove more underlying parenchyma, and produce a larger skin defect, the theoretical risk of milk fistula may be higher.
+However, the risk of milk fistula remains very uncommon and is only documented in limited case reports in the literature.3,4 A large cohort of pregnancy-associated breast cancer (PABC) patients demonstrated no milk fistula, even after surgical procedures.5 We recommend removing milk per the lactating person’s usual schedule through either breastfeeding or pumping after a biopsy to promote physiologic drainage through the nipple and away from the biopsy site.
+We do not recommend feeding or pumping more than usual as this will stimulate supraphysiologic milk production.6 Temporary low-volume drainage lasting several days is normal and expected after a biopsy.
+Milk may be blood-tinged, but it is safe to continue feeding this milk.

-While lidocaine, a local anesthetic used during breast biopsy is considered safe with breastfeeding after intravenous, epidural, and high doses as a local anesthetic.
-While there is no data on small volume injection used locally in the breast, it has poor oral absorption we do not feel that breastfeeding need be interrupted7.
-Epinephrine, a local anesthetic that may be used in conjunction with lidocaine, has no available data in breastfeeding.
-However, it also has poor oral bioavailability and therefore is unlikely to necessitate interruption in breastfeeding8.
+Lidocaine, a local anesthetic used during breast biopsy is considered safe with breastfeeding after intravenous, epidural, and high doses as a local anesthetic.
+While there is no data on small volume injection used locally in the breast, lidocaine has poor oral absorption so there is no indication to interrupt breastfeeding.7 Epinephrine, a local anesthetic that may be used in conjunction with lidocaine, has no available data in breastfeeding.
+However, it also has poor oral bioavailability and therefore is unlikely to necessitate interruption in breastfeeding.8 For more information about the use of local anesthetics, see the article on Anesthesia.

 References